Thomas Wood

 The etching

 A print and the plate from which it was made.
-The etching – called an original print (because each is inked and printed by hand, unlike a photomechanical reproduction) – has a distinctive look: a characteristic line quality; ink raised above the paper; embossing by the plate; a lesser or greater plate tone from the film of ink remaining on the copper surface.
+The etching is an original print (because each is inked and printed by hand, unlike a photomechanical reproduction).
+It has a distinctive look: a characteristic line quality; ink raised above the paper; embossing by the plate; a lesser or greater plate tone from the film of ink remaining on the copper surface.

 all contents © 2025 Thomas Wood - all rights reserved